Neural Sculpting: Uncovering hierarchically modular task structure in neural networks through pruning and network analysis: Experiments and Results

-\paragraph{Hierarchical structures uncovered vary depending on NN depth: } The function graph in Figure \ref{hierarchical_depth_funcs}a consists of two input separable sub-functions, the output of those sub-functions is then used by a single intermediate sub-function.
+The function graph in Figure \ref{hierarchical_depth_funcs}a consists of two input separable sub-functions, the output of those sub-functions is then used by a single intermediate sub-function.
 This intermediate sub-function is then reused by two additional sub-functions to produce the final output.
 Interestingly, we observe that the proposed pipeline uncovers different hierarchical structures depending on the depth of the NN.

 Figure \ref{h_func_re}a shows the success rate of uncovering the specific sub-functions segregated by the NN depth.
 We find that NNs with depth greater than or equal to the number of hierarchical levels (5) can uncover all three types of sub-functions in the function graph.
 However, for NNs with lower depth, only the input separable sub-functions are uncovered, while the intermediate and output sub-functions are merged into a single module.

-This observation highlights the importance of selecting an appropriate depth for the NN architecture to effectively uncover hierarchical structures in Boolean function graphs. (see appendix section \ref{app_viz_hierarchical_lev} for NN visualizations) In addition, we report the success rates of uncovering the exact hierarchical structure that corresponds to the depth of the NN as we vary the number of times the output sub-functions were used (Figure \ref{h_func_re}b).
+This result highlights the importance of selecting an appropriate depth for the NN architecture to effectively uncover hierarchical structures in Boolean function graphs. (see appendix section \ref{app_viz_hierarchical_lev} for NN visualizations) In addition, we report the success rates of uncovering the exact hierarchical structure that corresponds to the depth of the NN as we vary the number of times the output sub-functions were used (Figure \ref{h_func_re}b).
 The findings demonstrate an increasing trend in the success rate, which is consistent with our previous results.